 This very large 28" girl is a Handwerck 119.
 There is that #9 again!
 What do you think?????
 Simon and Halbig made the head??
 Or perhaps just a coincidence that the #9 was used in a mold number.
 What a beautiful face!

 Probably the best online area to search for more information about Antique German Dolls is eBay, there are books, dolls, even houses at times.

-eBay is a great wedsite for "value" information about dolls, or most anything else for that matter--however, in order to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, please register
+eBay is an excellent website for "value" information about dolls, or most anything else for that matter--however, to see what something has sold for, registration is required, so if you are looking for past sales of any particular doll, please register.